Life (video games)

 In video games, a life is a play-turn that a player character has, defined as the period between start and end of play.
 Lives refer to a finite number of tries before the game ends with a game over.
-It is sometimes called a chance, a try, rest or a continue particularly in all-ages games, to avoid the morbid insinuation of losing one's "life".
+Sometimes the euphemisms chance, try, rest and continue are used, particularly in all-ages games, to avoid the morbid insinuation of losing one's "life".
 Generally, if the player loses all their health, they lose a life.
 Losing all lives usually grants the player character "game over", forcing them to either restart or stop playing.

 The number of lives a player is granted varies per game type.
 A finite number of lives became a common feature in arcade games and action games during the 1980s, and mechanics such as checkpoints and power-ups made the managing of lives a more strategic experience for players over time.
 Lives give novice players more chances to learn the mechanics of a video game, while allowing more advanced players to take more risks.

 History

 Lives may have originated from the pinball mechanic of having a limited number of balls.
 A finite number of lives (usually three) became a common feature in arcade games.
+The number of lives usually displayed on the screen (in arcade games, the character that is being played is also counted as a "life").
 Much like in pinball games, the player's goal was usually to score as many points as possible with their limited number of lives.
 Taito's classic arcade video game Space Invaders (1978) is usually credited with introducing multiple lives to video games.
 Lives were important in these games because the desire to avoid the finality of the player character's death compelled players to insert more quarters, making the maximum amount of profit.

 Later, refinements of health, defense and other attributes, as well as power-ups, made managing the player character's life a more strategic experience and made lost health less of the handicap it was in early arcade games.
 Lives and game over screens became thought of as outmoded concepts and holdovers from arcade games that were unnecessary when players had already paid for the game.
 They also discouraged the player from playing the game fairly, with players in games such as Doom resorting to save scumming in order to preserve their lives rather than start from an in-game checkpoint with their lives depleted, and getting a game over can often cause players to permanently abandon a game instead of making another attempt at the level.
 Therefore, most modern games have completely abandoned the concept of player lives, instead simply restarting the player from the nearest checkpoint when they die, allowing them to undo or rewind their progress until such time as they are safe, as in Prince of Persia: The Sands of Time, or making saving the player from death contingent on successfully executing a QTE, as in Batman: Arkham Asylum.